dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 leading/trailing newline behavior and prevents indentation accidentally leaking into the content.

-None of this really helps with the formatting and i18n tooling issues unfortunately since they still need to deal with whitespace regardless.
+None of these suggestions really help with the formatting and i18n tooling issues unfortunately since they still need to deal with whitespace regardless.
 But I warned you at the start, this post is partially for sharing knowledge and partially for venting about how broken HTML is.

 Broken?
 Yes.